Klisura/my_first_blog/README.md

 # my_first_blog
-# This is my first blog and sbjet will be about UEFA Champions League.
+# This is my first blog and sbujet will be about UEFA Champions League.
 # Last year winner was Munchester City from England